-Due to the broad scope of experimental questions, we employ a wide range of molecular, biochemical, cell biological and immunological techniques to study HIV and HTLV-I pathogenesis.
+Due to the broad scope of experimental questions, we employ a wide range of molecular, biochemical, cell biological and immunological techniques to study HIV pathogenesis.
 Individuals completing training in the laboratory routinely acquire expertise in all of these areas.
-Increasingly, we are utilizing transgenesis and gene disruption approaches to study the function of specific genes in vivo.
-Our studies often take advantage of the outstanding core services offered at the Gladstone Institutes, including cores in Virology, Immunology, Genomics, Flow Cytometry, Microscopy, Histology, Transgenesis and Gene Disruption.
+Increasingly, we are utilizing an ex vivo human lymphoid aggregate culture (HLAC) system formed with fresh human tonsillar or splenic tissues.
+Our studies often take advantage of the outstanding core services offered at the Gladstone Institutes including: Mass Spectrometry, Immunology, Genomics, Flow Cytometry, Microscopy, and Histology.

 Geleziunas R, Xu W, Takeda K, Ichijo H, Greene WC.
 HIV-1 Nef inhibits ASK1-dependent death signaling providing a potential mechanism for protecting the infected host cell.
 Nature 410:834–838, 2001.

-de Noronha CMC, Sherman MP, Lin HW, Cavrois MV, Moir RD, Goldman RD, Greene WC.
+de Noronha CMC, Sherman MP, Lin HW, Cavrois M, Moir RD, Goldman RD, Greene WC.
 Dynamic disruptions in nuclear envelope architecture and integrity induced by HIV-1 Vpr.
 Science 294:1105–1108, 2001.

 Soros VB, Yonemoto W, Greene WC.
-Newly synthesized APOBEC3G is incorporated into HIV virions, inhibited by HIV RNA, and subsequently activated by RNase H. PLoS Path. e:315, 2007
+Newly synthesized APOBEC3G is incorporated into HIV virions, inhibited by HIV RNA, and subsequently activated by RNase H. PLoS Path.
+3:e15, 2007.
+PMCID: PMC1796622

 Doitsh G, Cavrois M, Lassen KG, Zepeda O, Yang Z, Santiago ML, Hebbler AM, Greene WC.
 Abortive HIV infection mediates CD4 T-cell depletion and inflammation in human lymphoid tissue.
 Cell 143:789–801, 2010.
 PMCID: PMC3026834